-To store these lovely vegan brownies, simply put them in an airtight container.
-At room temperature they will maintain the taste and texture for up to 2 days, so I suggest you to eat fresh:)
+To store them, simply put them in an airtight container.
+At room temperature they will maintain the taste and texture for up to 2 days, so I suggest you eat fresh:)

 In a fridge you can keep them for up to 4-5 days, and for a longer shelf life you can also freeze them up to 2-3 month.
 Just don’t forget to cut it into squares before freezing!
 Once frozen it will be hard to cut with a knife.

 Can I make this recipe gluten-free?

 Sure you can!
 Simply swap the plain flour to rice flour, so you only use rice flour which is gluten-free.
-I’m making 2 gluten-free brownie recipes at the moment, which will be on the blog very soon!
+I’m making 2 gluten-free chocolate brownie recipes at the moment, which will be on the blog very soon!
 One of them is gluten-free, raw and no-bake, which I’m quite excited to share with you.

-Meanwhile you are waiting, join The Chestnut Bakery mailing crew below to receive new recipes straight to your mail box so that you will never miss the gluten-free version of these lovely vegan brownies!
-Plus, you will receive a free ebook The Little Guide to Perfect Porridge, pretty and delicious porridge guide by joining The Chestnut Bakery mailing crew.
+Meanwhile you are waiting, join The Chestnut Bakery mailing crew below to receive new recipes straight to your mail box so that you will never miss the gluten-free version of this recipe!
+Plus, you will receive a free ebook The Little Guide to Perfect Porridge – pretty and delicious porridge guide by joining The Chestnut Bakery mailing crew.
 Hurray!

 You will LOVE these vegan brownies because it is: